Is there a more natural way to groom your horse to shine?

 Step 4 – Bring on the Xtra Shine (and not the Magic…)

 By now you should have a reasonably clean and good looking horse with some shine to it.You will now want to take it up a notch.
 My favorite tool to remove fine dust particles and smooth the hair is the gloss and shine brush "Diva by Haas".
 This brush comes in two sizes.
-The larger size is also available in a black version with leather handle as the luxurious "Diva Exklusiv" Shine Brush by Haas - it features real Mattes™ lamb skin and is washable!
+The larger size is also available in a black version with leather handle as the luxurious "Diva Exklusiv" Shine Brush by Haas .
+Both styles feature real Mattes™ lamb skin and are washable!
 Another favorite is a simple cloth diaper or a lambskin mitten such as the ones used for washing cars.

 How it’s done: Again, work in the direction of hair growth.
 Your goal is to move all fine dust off the surface of the horse’s coat and smoothen the hair flat.
 Brush the entire horse, several times if needed, with the goat hair brush.
 Then follow up by wiping with a good amount of pressure in the direction of hair growth, either with a cloth diaper or a lambskin mitten.

-Your goal: Removing last fine dust particles, smoothening of the coat, enabling gloss!
+Your goal: Removing last fine dust particles, smoothening of the coat, making the coat shine!!

 Last Step: Stand Back and Enjoy Your Shiny Horse!